-If you are a company director, or if you are about to become a company director, and are in the process of setting up a company in Ireland, its important to know your responsibilities.
-Company directors’ responsibilities are wide and diverse.
+If you are a company director, or if you are about to become a company director, and are in the process of setting up a company in Ireland, its important to know your responsibilities as a company director.
+Your responsibilities as a company director. are wide and diverse.
 Their duties arise primarily from two sources: statute (i.e. Acts of the Oireachtas and other legislation e.g. EU Regulations) and common law.
 As the majority of Irish companies are private companies, there are a substantial number of companies of which the directors and members are one and the same.

 The Office of Director of Corporate Enforcement (ODCE) explains Directors statutory duties as follows:

-- Duty to maintain proper books of account
+- Duty to maintain proper books and records.

-Directors’ common law duties can be summarised into three principles:
+Directors’ common law duties can be summarized into three principles:

 - Directors must exercise their powers in good faith and in the interests of the company as a whole.